 Restaurants in Queretaro with Kids

-One of the best features in a restaurant when you have kids, it a designated play area, a terrace or some other activity to keep the kids busy while waiting for your food.
+One of the best features in a restaurant when you have kids, is a designated play area, a terrace ,or some other activity to keep the kids busy while waiting for your food.

 Queretaro has a huge variety of restaurants.
 Some of these large ones have delicious menus and are especially good for families.
 Here are a few that we recommend:

 La Casa Verde– This restaurants has a typical Mexican menu, but the seating area is gorgeous.
 It is actually an outdoor terrace full of trees inside.
 There is a small play area with kiddie rides that have been hard wired!
 So rather than having to feed them coins, there is an on and off switch.
 Our kids loved them!

 La Hoja Cafe– This is a Mexican breakfast only restaurant, so it closes early, but man do they know what they are doing!
 Try the clorofil water, and get a full breakfast with juice and any of the specials for a delicious meal.
 There is a play structure right in the middle of the restaurant!